seismoelectricman/FDFE_elastic_iso/README.md

 ## Compilation

-No need to compilation
+No need to compile.

 ## Input Files

-Before running the program, the following input files must be prepared:
+Before running the program, the following parameters need be adjusted:

 | File | Description |
 |-------------|--------|